It pays to advertise... but what?

 Writers, whether they are aspiring or published, tend to define themselves by their output.
 It's useful from the writer's perspective because it reinforces the way we see ourselves – a little like a brand – and it cuts to the chase.
 But at best it's a limitation and at worst a lie.

 For example, many writers don't know or accept that they are novelists until they've completed their first novel.
-For some strange reason, we associate definition with achievement.
+For some strange reason, we associate definition with external achievement.

 Even the title of novelist raises as many questions as it answers.
 Which genre of novel?
 What age group and market?
-And the dreaded ‘So, do you have an agent / publisher then?’
+And the dreaded: ‘So, do you have an agent / publisher then?’
 Any writers reading this will already have inserted an appropriately sneery / competitive / eager / dismissive tone to that particular line of inquiry.

-In practice that means: articles for one newspaper, some magazines and the web; slogans and captions; topical and situational gags, sketches, monologues and parody songs; a clutch of humorous Little Books; As Above So Below magazine; a fantasy novel; a thriller and a half (that’s not boasting – I’m halfway through the sequel); a couple of children’s books; and around a dozen short stories, of various lengths.
+My writing CV states that I write articles, comedy and fiction.
+Although arguably, anyone who’s ever written a CV has written some fiction.
+In practice that means: articles for a newspaper, some magazines and the web; slogans and captions; topical and situational gags, sketches, monologues and parody songs; a clutch of humorous Little Books; As Above So Below magazine; a fantasy novel; a thriller and a half (that’s not boasting – I’m halfway through the sequel); a couple of children’s books; and around a dozen short stories, of various lengths.
 I should add that not all of that work is published or performed but quite a bit of it is, and the rest I’m working on.

 Unless we know - and can come to terms with - the kind of writers we are, we don’t have a foundation to work from.
 But once we fully inhabit our own skins, warts and all, we can create our own personal blend of imagination, insight and magic.